all4hurricanes/all4hurricanes.github.io/index.md

 **2020 Seasonal Forecast**

-These seasonal forecasts are made based on the linear regression of sea surface temperatures (SSTs) in the main development region in the Atlantic and the SSTs in the Niño-3.4 region of the pacific.
-Predictions, climatology and observed values of accumulated cyclone energy (ACE) are all based on tropical cyclone activity south of 30°N.

 ![Cumulative ACE Forecast](https://user-images.githubusercontent.com/37673640/90967045-b248ac80-e4a7-11ea-8b72-8f7dde85324a.png)
 ![Five Day ACE Forecast](https://user-images.githubusercontent.com/37673640/90968102-8a147a00-e4b6-11ea-9bfb-e45149444519.png)

+*These seasonal forecasts are made based on the linear regression of sea surface temperatures (SSTs) in the main development region in the Atlantic and the SSTs in the Niño-3.4 region of the pacific.
+Accumulated cyclone energy or ACE is a measure of tropical cyclone activity that incorporates the intensity and longevity of a storm, it is essentially an integral of the squared maximum wind speed over time.
+Predictions, climatology and observed values of ACE are all based on tropical cyclone activity south of 30°N.*

 **Aug 18 Subseasonal Forecast**